Plans to introduce an extreme abortion Bill in Malawi, which would have allowed abortion right up to birth, have been put on hold.

 The group noted that 98% of the UK’s abortions take place under equally permissive language.

-However, unlike the UK’s 24-week limit, Malawi’s Termination of Pregnancy Bill has no time limit attached to the clause allowing abortion on mental health grounds and would effectively allow abortion on-demand, up-to-birth.
+However, unlike the UK’s 24-week limit, Malawi’s Termination of Pregnancy Bill has no time limit attached to the clause allowing abortion on mental health grounds and would effectively allow de facto abortion on-demand, up-to-birth.

 Cross-community opposition to international abortion providers